 The top 10 places to work or study in Toronto

 The top places to work or study in Toronto are a mix of the peaceful and the stimulating.
 The city's libraries and coffee shops, in particular, are popular draws for people looking to get away from the distractions of home.
-(Let's face it, you'll always find some chore to do instead of getting your work done.)
-In exchange for the price of a latte, or for keeping your voice below librarian-approved levels, you've got a readymade workspace.
-(Just try to keep the refreshments bought/hours spent ratio reasonable, eh?)

 While Robarts is the first study suggestion out of many U of T students' mouths, Gerstein, tucked further south into the university campus, is a close second.
 The atmosphere is surprisingly stately, with some cushy armchairs, grand-looking tables and chairs, and lovely natural lighting.
-(Also, they're bringing in a therapy dog for the spring 2014 exam season.
-This alone should shoot them to the top of our list.)

 Join the conversation Load comments